byteball/headless-obyte/README.md

 Use TOR ([conf.socksHost, conf.socksPort, and conf.socksLocalDNS](../../../ocore#confsockshost-confsocksport-and-confsockslocaldns)) to hide your server IP address from potential attackers.

-Don't keep more money than necessary on the server wallet, withdraw the excess using `pay` command in the chat interface.
+Don't keep more funds than necessary on the server wallet, withdraw the excess using `pay` command in the chat interface.

 ## Custom commands